BerkeleyLibrary/tind/README.md

     - 901$m
     - 85641$u,$y

-3. Specific field created at the time of transforming TIND record (fields of a collection or it's record)
+3. Added at the time of transforming TIND record (fields of a collection or it's record)

     - FFT
     - 035$a